bagggage/bg-blog/content/posts/gdscript-dev-01.md

 ## What about the implementation?

 At the moment, I have some code, but I often experiment and change approaches, so it is more of a draft for now.
 I am currently refactoring it and writing a cleaner version.
 If you are interested, [the repository](https://github.com/bagggage/godot/tree/gdscript_jit) is available on GitHub.
 I will try to update it as often as possible and keep it up to date.
 It already includes `bunny-jit`, and you just need to perform a standard Godot build.
-All the main code is located in the `gdscript_jit_*.*` files.
+All jit specific code is located in the `modules/gdscript/gdscript_jit_*.*` files.
 Enjoy studying it! :)